In the Beginning

 The New Savage///Circuits

+My health issues forced me to have to stay put for a while.
+In doing so I decided to try and go back to the only hobby I know.
+I’ve spent some time getting new test equipment and bench tools.
+Starting over.
 My current goal with Savage///Circuits is to get back to my roots.
 Originally Savage///Circuits was a project index with no forums, no blogs and no need for user accounts for a community.
 I was able to focus on posting content and not worrying about what others wanted to see.
-So I have removed the forums and in so doing shed the stress, frustration and time sink of supporting a community that doesn't have time and/or is too busy to participate and support the site back.
+So but not having a forums, I have removed the source of the stress, frustration and time sink of supporting a community that doesn’t have time and / or is too busy to participate and support the site back.
 The site will now focus on projects, reviews and videos.
-I may or may not allow comments and/or questions in the future, but if I do it will not require you to sign up.
-That said once everything is back up I will put my donation link up in the hopes that those who find the site usefull will support it.
+I may or may not allow comments and / or questions in the future, but if I do it will not require you to sign up.
+That said once everything is back up I will put my donation link up in the hopes that those who find the site useful will support it.
 If things go good I will continue to post projects, reviews and videos.
 I may even take requests.
+If not, I will reevaluate things later.

 What About Forums?

-So you want to post comments and/or ask questions about projects?
+So you want to post comments and / or ask questions about projects?
 Please send email (see the contact link).
 I have no interest or plans to go back to a community forums.
 Three times I have tried to maintain it and three times it was a failure.
 No participation means no point in having a forum.
-As an employee of Parallax Inc. I already participate in a support/discussion forum.
 If you want a more personal forums then consider joining the ZappBots forums.
-But remember...a community is only as good as the effort you're willing to put into it.
-If you don't support it you may just come back later to find it gone.
-I've always believed in helping others help themselves, but people need to realize it works both ways.
+But remember…a community is only as good as the effort you’re willing to put into it.
+If you don’t support it you may just come back later to find it dead and / or gone.
+I’ve always believed in helping others help themselves, but people need to realize it works both ways.